 Token Optimization

 Stop Claude from reading raw source files.
-Give it a pre-built symbol map instead.
+Give it a pre-built symbol map instead, then verify the savings on your own project.

 Why Claude uses so many tokens

 By default, Claude Code reads your source files directly to understand the codebase.
-A typical TypeScript file is 200–400 lines — around 600 tokens.
-For a 200-file project, just exploring the structure can cost 100,000+ tokens before Claude writes a single line.
+A typical TypeScript file is often 200–400 lines and can be roughly 600 tokens.
+For a 200-file project, just exploring the structure can reach 100,000+ tokens before Claude writes a single line.

 How larkx fixes it

 larkx pre-indexes every file, function, class, import, and call relationship into a compact graph.
-Claude reads the graph — not the files.
-Instead of 600 tokens per file, it costs ~80 tokens at level 2.
+Claude reads the graph - not the files.
+Level 2 is roughly 80 tokens per file in the index, instead of paying to read the raw source file directly.
 Claude only opens actual source files when it needs to edit them.

 Estimated token savings by project size